Tam Coc Garden

 Best time to Visit

 The best time to visit Northern Vietnam is from February to April and September to November avoiding the heat and the rain.
 The official peak season in Vietnam is from September to April as these months see the least rain.
 December to February are the cooler months.
 May to September is the rainy season with the most rain failing in July and August and typhoons are possible.

-Call us on to start planning your vacation to Tam Coc Garden or take a look at our itineraries to The Far North
+Call us on to start planning your holiday to Tam Coc Garden or take a look at our itineraries to Vietnam